samoline1/G.O.D/docs/miner_setup.md

 post request with the full data details and your training script will automatically begin.

-After the alloted time for a competition, the validator will request your submission through the get_latest_submission endpoint which needs to be a huggingface repo containing a fine-tune (lora is fine) of the model you have been allocated. [endpoint details found here for more details](miner/endpoints/tuning.py).
+After the alloted time for a competition, the validator will request your submission through the get_latest_submission endpoint which needs to be a huggingface repo containing a fine-tune (lora is fine) of the model you have been allocated. [endpoint details found here](miner/endpoints/tuning.py).